jake-soffer/ping-pong/README.md

 # _Jake's Ping-Pong Machine_

-#### A magical, mathematical engine that performs cool javascript wizardry to a number of your choice.
+#### A magical, mathematical engine that performs mind-blowing javascript wizardry to a number of your choice.

 #### By _**Jake Soffer**_